awsdocs/ec2-image-builder-user-guide/doc_source/create-components-cli.md

 **Store your application component document in Amazon S3**

-You can use an S3 bucket as a repository for the YAML application component document you created in a prior section\.
-Follow these steps to store your AWSTOE application component source document:
+You can use an S3 bucket as a repository for your AWSTOE application component source document\.
+To store your component document, follow these steps:
 +

 **Upload the document to Amazon S3**